The responsibilities of Prevention and Early Intervention (PEI) are to:

 - Make prevention and early intervention services more accountable by demonstrating the effectiveness or public benefit of programs.

-PEI continued to lead the Interagency Coordinating Council (ICC) for Building Healthy Families during FY 2012 through a memorandum of understanding adopted by the council’s 11 member agencies in FY 2010.
-After meeting once in FY 2012, the participating agencies determined they would continue to meet on an ad hoc basis.
-PEI also responded to the council’s recommendations to the Texas Legislature in December 2009.
+PEI remained the lead for the Interagency Coordinating Council for Building Healthy Families during FY 2013 through a memorandum of understanding adopted by the council's 11 member agencies.
+Participating agencies meet on an ad hoc basis.

 Public Awareness Campaigns

-- Awareness of the campaign rose by thirteen percentage points for single parents and eight percentage points for young mothers, who were the primary target audience.
+- Awareness of the campaign rose by 13 percentage points for single parents and 8 percentage points for young mothers, who were the primary target audience.

-- Awareness of the website increased five percentage points for all parents, nine percentage points for Hispanic parents, nine percentage points for young mothers, and nine percentage points for single parents.
+- Awareness of the website increased 5 percentage points for all parents, nine percentage points for Hispanic parents, nine percentage points for young mothers, and nine percentage points for single parents.

-In FY 2012, PEI also collaborated with DFPS’ Child Care Licensing program on three campaigns: Baby Room to Breathe, Watch Kids Around Water, and Where’s Baby: Look Before You Lock.
+In FY 2013, PEI also collaborated with DFPS' Child Care Licensing program to promote three campaigns: Baby Room to Breathe, Watch Kids Around Water, and Where's Baby: Look Before You Lock.

-- Where’s Baby: Look before You Lock reminds parents and caregivers to check their cars for their infants and young children before locking the cars to prevent hot car deaths.
-PEI and CCL distributed rearview mirror hang tags to daycares reminding parents to check their backseats before they leave their cars.
+Where’s Baby: Look before You Lock reminds parents and caregivers to check their cars for their infants and young children before locking the cars to prevent hot car deaths.

-In FY 2012, DFPS created the fifth, annual-prevention calendar for Texas families titled “Diving into the Sea of Parenting.”
-The calendar gave parents and other caregivers practical advice on healthy habits at home, teaching children to tell the truth, dealing with bedtime, handling whining, and more.
-The calendar’s messages are consistent with assessments on the most effective strategies for prevention outreach.
-These assessments indicate the best approach is to directly target families with user-friendly outreach materials that give parents tools they can use to strengthen their parenting skills.
+In FY 2013, DFPS created the sixth annual prevention calendar for Texas families titled "Once Upon a Time Parenting: The Beginning of a Great Story.”
+The calendar gave parents and other caregivers practical advice on dealing with temper tantrums, water safety, developmental milestones, healthy eating tips, and more.
+The calendar's messages are based on the most effective strategies for prevention outreach.
+Assessments indicate the best approach is to directly target families with user-friendly outreach materials that give parents tools they can use to strengthen their parenting skills.

-PEI distributed nearly 500,000 calendars to about 1,000 agencies, contractors, and partners across Texas, including:
+PEI distributed 536,000 calendars to about 1,000 agencies, contractors, and partners across Texas, including:

 - More than 250 social-service providers.